bertrand-lab/antiox-review/README.md

 `antioxidant_stoich_from_seqs.ipynb`

 Jupyter notebook that calculates stoichiometric composition of various phytoplankton proteins.
+The plots for these proteins is in `plotting_antiox_stoich.R`.

 ### Proteomic Data Processing